-- One silver lining or this scenario is it can groom the Team Lead to become a better manager.
-This only works if the the team lead is already on the leadership path, meaning they are people-oriented and already mentor team members.
+- One silver lining in this scenario is it can groom the Team Lead to become a better manager.
+This only works if the team lead is already on the leadership path, meaning they are people-oriented and already mentor team members.

-- Developer will trump ScrumMaster every time.
+- The developer will trump ScrumMaster every time.
 If the person is someone who picks up technical critical path tasks, they will need to focus on development work and so are unable to focus on the team.